petzi53/weblog-notes/content/post/2019/2019-06-05-physics-libre.en.md

 The idea was roughly born three years ago when I was experimenting with the [canvas element]( https://en.wikipedia.org/wiki/Canvas_element), which I was using in my physics applets.
 This technology helped me to abandon flash applets.
 Don't get me wrong! – Flash was a neat tool in its time, and I loved working with it.
 But it always felt like a workaround, and furthermore, it was proprietary software.
 At that time (2016), I thought there are all building blocks available to realize such a project with pure web technology.

-{{< figure src="/post/2019/2019-06-04-physics-libre.en_files/cover-physics-libre-min.jpg?classes=border, shadow" class="floatleft"
+{{< figure src="/img/2019-06-04-physik-libre.en_files/cover-physik-libre-min.jpg?classes=border, shadow" class="floatleft"
-    alt="Cover of the online physics book 'Physics Libre'" title="Cover of the online physics book 'Physics Libre'" >}}
+    alt="Cover of the online physics book 'Physik Libre'" title="Cover of the online physics book 'Physik Libre'" >}}

 The following months I learned [SVG] (https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) and `Inkscape`, discovered [Markdown](https://daringfireball.net/projects/markdown/) and the document converter `pandoc`, the version control system [git](https://git-scm.com/) and the `GitBook` project.
 Summer 2017, I learned about the `R` package `bookdown`.
 The following school year, I have taught a class of 5th grades of Austrian secondary school (second year of the upper school) in physics.
 So I decided to start the work on the project.

-**Question:** What were your most significant hurdles to overcome in finishing the `Physics Libre` project successfully??
+**Question:** What were your most significant hurdles to overcome in finishing the `Physik Libre` project successfully??

 The biggest challenge for me was time constraints.
 I managed to finish the project with sleeping sparsely.